 Either leave them as is, for a generous first course garnished with a lightly dressed salad such as watercress or lamb’s lettuce (no rocket!) or slice into rounds and offer up on buttered brown bread as a rather nice, old-fashioned nibble, with drinks.

-Cooking the perfect Christmas goose, and delicious gravy, is a fantastic way to celebrate Christmas
+Cooking the perfect Christmas goose, with delicious gravy, is a fantastic way to celebrate Christmas.
+Mark Hix explains how it's…

 Simon Hopkinson plans to veer off the traditional path this Christmas with delicious duck and a warm pear cake.